8.2.5 Paternity - Disestablishment

 Indicating that any unpaid support is due and owing and there is no right to reimbursement of past support paid to the mother or to Wyoming.

 IV-D participation in the disestablishment process is limited to facilitating genetic testing and requires the same steps as discussed in 8.2.3 Genetic Testing for private attorneys or advocating for the position and interests of the IV-D program.

-Specifically, the District CSE Office will schedule genetic testing for private attorneys involved in disestablishment actions as long as the attorneys:
+Specifically, the District Child Support Program (CSP) Office will schedule genetic testing for private attorneys involved in disestablishment actions as long as the attorneys:

-- If appropriate, complete a child support application and application fee as described in 6.2 Intake Application; and
+If appropriate, complete a child support application as described in 6.2 Intake Application; and

 Provide a copy of an Order for Genetic Testing and a closure request to close the IV-D case once the genetic testing is completed.